Imperial-Slug/Linux-Post-install-Helper/src/BUILD.md

  Fedora:	gtk4	gtk4-devel   	mesa-libGL-devel        <--- (for -lGL opengl C headers)
  Arch:	gtk4

-Use this execution option for extra debugging from the terminal:

-G_MESSAGES_DEBUG=all ./lpih

 To install all dependencies compiling this on Debian, run:

 sudo apt install make clang libgtk-4-1 libgtk-4-dev